saucelabs/sauce-docs/docs/mobile-apps/features/mobile-app-diagnostics/app-logs.md

 <br/><img src={useBaseUrl('img/mobile-apps/app-logs-3.png')} alt="App Logs" width="800"/>

 The App Logs feature includes different log types, such as errors, warnings, infos, and verbose Logs.
-Each log type provides a different view of the device logs, allowing you to filter and focus on specific types of information.
+Each log type provides a different view of the application logs, allowing you to filter and focus on specific types of information.

 You can use the [regrex](https://regex101.com/) functionality to analyze your logs.